fabs-pe/T1A3/readme.md

 ## Monday.com Link [Implementation Plan](https://coderacademy-gang.monday.com/users/sign_up?invitationId=28019481023943442000)

+---

 ## Code Style Guide

 Python programming language will be used to create this application.
 Also i will be maing use of a few python libaries, VS Code will be used and all pages are commited to GitHub.
+I will be following the PEP8 style guide in this program.
+Some more information can be found here [PEP8][def]

+Some of the main points followed are has follow:

+- limiting lines to 79 characters
+- Comments limited to 72 lines per line
+- Comments to updated and start with a capital letter
+- Sepaerate inline comments with two or more spaces from the statement
+- Avoid white space

+  - at the end of a line (trailing whitspace)
+  - before a comma, semi colon or colon
+  - before open parenthesis that starts a function call or argument list
+  - immediately inside brackets

 ## Features